JaxSCho/Pewlett-Hackard-Analysis/README.md

 Below are two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

-1. Employees eligible for the mentorship program by Title -- This query helps us understand the job title breakdown of potential mentors based on the current eligibility criteria.
+1. Employees eligible for the mentorship program by title -- This query helps us understand the job title breakdown of potential mentors based on the current eligibility criteria.

 2. Current employess with senior-level roles not eligible for retirement - Expanding the mentorship program eligibility criteria to include more current employees with senior-level positions in the company can help minimize the impact of the "silver tsunami".